Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

-Then, the right-hand side is clearly a spectral norm of the difference between the sampled \textit{matrix} and the population one, to which Theorem \ref{thm:main} and Corollary \ref{cor:standard} are applicable.
-Based on this approach of considering a limit $k \to \infty$, we obtain the following result:
+Then, the right-hand side is a spectral norm of the difference between the sampled \textit{matrix} and the population one, to which Theorem \ref{thm:main} and Corollary \ref{cor:standard} are applicable.
+Based on this approach, and considering the limit $k \to \infty$, we obtain the following result: \begin{theorem} Assume that $\mathbf{M}$ is a sequence of positive, semi-definite, symmetric, $\mathbb{H}\otimes\mathbb{H}$-valued random operators with $\Ep\left[M_{\ell}\right]=\Sigma$, and also satisfies Assumptions~\ref{asm:weakdep} and \ref{asm:tailbound}.
+For any $\tau>0$ and for all $t>0$, with probability at least $1-\exp(-t)- \sum_{\ell=1}^n \Surv_\ell(\tau)$, it holds that